bomonike/azure-chatgbt/README.md

    * https://github.blog/2022-02-02-build-ci-cd-pipeline-github-actions-four-steps/
    * https://github.com/marketplace?category=&query=&type=actions&verification=
    <br /><br />

+1. TODO: Add a GitHub Workflow to scan IaC code for vulnerabilities

+   The ability to check for vulnerabilities before they are even created is a major benefit for using IaC (Terraform, Azure Resource Manager, Bicep) code.

+   WARNING: Scanning by a third-party in the cloud means your code is read and possibly retained by those third-parties, a potential security risk.

 1. TODO: Add a step in the GitHub workflow to create a SBOM (Software Bill of Materials) by iteratively (exhaustively) following the chain of packages referenced in each program.
 This would add many more to the list of 138 in the file.
 This enables raising an alert if any package: